An influential Federal Reserve official said U.S. inflation would pick up as wages improved.

 Bank of England Governor Mark Carney takes a look at the recent protectionist rhetoric that’s been arising as of late, with comment on trade and the U.K. economy.

-Bank of England Governor Mark Carney talks about the central bank’s relationship with the U.K. government.
+Bank of England Governor Mark Carney talks about monetary policy in today’s current economic environment, with comment on interest rates.

 Greg Matwejev, Morris Capital, says the Bank of England news is not a gamechanger as markets are likely to punish the pound on negative U.K. headlines.

 Data out Thursday showed the latest sign of the growing hit to the economy from rising inflation since the Brexit vote.